 A hollow muscular balloon shaped organ that stores urine until it is excreted from the body.

-A behavioural technique that teaches the patient to resist or inhibit the urge to urinate, and to urinate according to a schedule rather than urinating at the urge.
+A behavioral technique that teaches the patient to resist or inhibit the urge to urinate and to urinate according to a schedule rather than urinating at the urge.

 A tube passed through the body for draining fluids or injecting them into body cavities.
 It may be made of elastic, elastic web, rubber, glass, metal, or plastic.